An inexact strategy for the projected gradient algorithm in vector optimization problems on variable ordered spaces: The Inexact Projected Gradient Method

-\begin{remark} Note that if the solution of \eqref{ee} is $0$, then the only possible $\delta$-approximate solution is $v=0$. {In other case, since $\theta_\beta(x)<0$, there exist feasible directions $v$ such that} In particular {$v(x)$}, the solution of \eqref{ee}, is always a $\delta$-approximate solution. {As was presented in \cite{durea}, a variant to this approach consists in to find $v$ such that $J_F(x_k)v\in -\cup_{x\in C}K(x)$.
-However, this approach will converge to a stationary point as in the case we have proposed.
-Non-dominated points are minimizers under well-known conditions.
-A future research line will be to find, in this case, how we can guarantee that the stationary points, that the algorithm converges, are non-dominated ones}.\end{remark} Next we present an inexact algorithm for solving problem \eqref{(P)}. {The algorithm requires the following exogenous parameters: $ \delta\in[0,1)$ and $\sigma, {\gamma} \in(0,1)$ and $0<\bar \beta\le \hat{\beta}<+\infty$.}
+\begin{remark} Note that if the solution of subproblem \eqref{ee} is $0$, then the only possible $\delta$-approximate solution is $v=0$. {In other case, since $\theta_\beta(x)<0$, there exist feasible directions $v$ such that} In particular {$v(x)$}, the solution of subproblem \eqref{ee}, is always a $\delta$-approximate solution.\end{remark} Next we present an inexact algorithm for solving problem \eqref{(P)}. {The algorithm requires the following exogenous parameters: $ \delta\in[0,1)$ and $\sigma, {\gamma} \in(0,1)$ and $0<\bar \beta\le \hat{\beta}<+\infty$.}

-{It is worth noting that {\bf IPG Method} extends Algorithm $3.3$ of \cite{[19]} to the variable order setting.} Next proposition proves that the stepsize $\gamma_k$ is well defined for all $k\in \NN$, \emph{i.e.,} there exists a finite positive integer $j$ that fulfils Armijo-type rule given in \eqref{Armijo-type} at each step of {\bf IPG Method}. {The proof of the next result uses a similar idea to the presented in Proposition $2.2$ of \cite{[19]}.} \begin{proposition} Subproblem \eqref{Armijo-type} has a finite solution, i.e., there exists an index $j(k)<+\infty$ which is solution of \eqref{Armijo-type}. \end{proposition} \begin{proof} If $v^k=0$ then {{\bf IPG Method} stops}.
+{It is worth noting that {\bf IPG Method} extends Algorithm $3.3$ of \cite{[19]} to the variable order setting.} Next proposition proves that the stepsize $\gamma_k$ is well defined for all $k\in \NN$, \emph{i.e.,} there exists a finite positive integer $j$ that fulfills Armijo-type rule given in \eqref{Armijo-type} at each step of {\bf IPG Method}. {The proof of the next result uses a similar idea to the presented in Proposition $2.2$ of \cite{[19]}.} \begin{proposition} Subproblem \eqref{Armijo-type} has a finite solution, i.e., there exists an index $j(k)<+\infty$ which is solution of \eqref{Armijo-type}. \end{proposition} \begin{proof} If $v^k=0$ then {{\bf IPG Method} stops}.
 Otherwise, if $v^k\neq 0$ then by Proposition \ref{prop2}(ii), $x^k$ is not a stationary point and $\theta_{\beta_k}(x^k)<0$.
 Moreover, Note further that $\phi(x^k,v^k)=\max_{y\in G(x^k)} y^T J_F(x^k)v^k<0.$ Thus, it follows from Proposition \ref{prop1}(i) that

 Using the Taylor expansion of $F$ at $x^k$, we obtain that

 Since $\sigma<1$ and $K(x^k)$ is a cone, it follows from \eqref{tt} that $(\sigma -1)\gamma^{j} J_F(x^k)v^k\in {\rm int}(K(x^k)).$ Then, there exists $\ell\in\NN$ such that, for all $j\ge \ell$, we get $(\sigma -1)\gamma^{j} J_F(x^k)v^k +o(\gamma^{j})\in K(x^k).$ Combining the last inclusion with \eqref{igual-para-armijo}, we obtain $F(x^k)+\sigma \gamma^{j} J_F(x^k)v^k- F(x^k+\gamma^{j}v^k)\in K(x^k)$ for all $j\ge \ell$. {Hence \eqref{Armijo-type} holds for $j(k)=\ell$}. \end{proof} \begin{remark}{\rm After this {proposition} it is clear that given $(x^k,v^k)$, $j(k)$ is well-defined.
 Furthermore, the sequence generated by {\bf IPG Method} is always feasible.
 Indeed, as $x^k, x^k+v^k\in C$, $\gamma_k\in (0,1]$ and $C$ is convex, $x^{k+1}=x^k+\gamma_kv^k\in C$.} \end{remark}